-One thing to keep in mind as we start considering watt-specific generators: manufacturers often use the peak, or surge, wattage rather than the running watts to classify them.
+One thing to keep in mind as we start considering watt-specific generators: manufacturers often use the peak, or surge, wattage rather than the running watts.
 As a result, 10000-watt generators may only have 8000 running watts.

 When you get to 10,000 watts, you’re pretty much at the top of what portable generators offer while still being readily available.
-The best 10,000-watt generator in our book needs to have a powerful engine and a top-tier feature set to make using such a beast easier.
+The best 10,000-watt generator in our book needs to have a powerful engine and an impressive feature set to make using such a beast easier.

-The Honda EB10000AG is a true commercial-grade generator.
+The Honda EB10000G is a true commercial-grade generator.
 The Honda GX630 powerplant includes 688cc of displacement.
-Newly updated for 2020, this model now has CO-Minder carbon monoxide detection to go along with an electric start and low noise/high efficiency for its muscular class.
+As you’d expect, this model includes CO-Minder carbon monoxide detection to go along with an electric start and low noise/high efficiency for its muscular class.

 Best 5000-Watt Generator

 5000-watt portable generators sit in the sweet spot between power, portability, runtime, and price.
-You can still find a nice feature set, and it’s a versatile power level that is relevant just about anywhere except camping and tailgating.
+You can still find a nice feature set, and this power level works just about anywhere except camping and tailgating.